microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityProviderTenantSetting.md

 # Update-MgSecurityProviderTenantSetting

 ## SYNOPSIS
-Update the navigation property providerTenantSettings in Security
+Update the navigation property providerTenantSettings in security

 ## SYNTAX